 Update - Since writing this article I have made several hardware upgrades, specifically the MacBook Pro (including Radeon Pro Vega graphics) and my custom-built PC.
 As a result, this article has been updated to reflect the changes.

 Final Update - Please refer to the article “My Setup (2022)” for a summary of my latest setup.

 At home, I switch between three devices.
-My daily driver is a 15-inch MacBook Pro with Retina Display (Mid 2017).
-It’s primarily used for productivity tasks, web development, and photo editing.
+My daily driver is a 15-inch MacBook Pro with Retina Display (OCT-2018).
+It’s primarily used for productivity tasks, software development, and photo editing.
 The full specification can be found below:

 - 15.4-inch IPS Display (2880x1800, 220PPI)

 I also have a 13-inch Surface Pro 2, which is a secondary device and primarily used for work, allowing me to natively interact with the Windows eco-system.
 The Surface Book 2 is a nice device, with great build quality, but limited by the surprisingly poor storage performance (300MB/s sequential write) and lack of Thunderbolt 3.
 The full specification can be found below:

 - 13-inch Surface Book 2